Find out if your proposal to raise investments could qualify for a venture capital scheme and what you need to apply for advance assurance.

 You can also authorise an agent to apply on your behalf by enclosing a signed copy of the company’s authorisation using the email disclaimer.

 What you’ll need to apply for advance assurance

-For all schemes, you must include the following information for your company and its subsidiaries:
+For all schemes, you need to give information about your company and its subsidiaries.

 - how much you hope to raise